Scholarships for hard-working and high-achieving students

 Henry S. Mosby ScholarshipAmount: Varies; approximately $1,000 -$1,800

-Established to honor Henry S. Mosby's long career in and dedication to wildlife education.
-Dr. Mosby was involved with graduate and undergraduate wildlife students from the mid-1940s until the early 1980's.
-He served as the wildlife research unit leader, and was also named the first department head when the fish and wildlife department was established in 1972.
+Established to honor Henry S. Mosby’s long career in and dedication to wildlife education.
+Dr. Mosby was involved with graduate and undergraduate wildlife students from the mid-1940s until the early 1980s.
+He served as the wildlife research unit leader and was named the first department head when the fish and wildlife department was established in 1972.

 Martha Pennington Orth Memorial ScholarshipAmount: Approximately $1,300